 The Curi-Cancha Reserve extends across 237 acres (96 ha) and protects both primary and secondary forests.
 It’s one of the area’s best birding sites, offering visitors the opportunity to see birds like the orange-bellied trogon, keel-billed toucan, blue-crowned motmot, resplendent quetzal, and blue-throated goldentail.
 Its trails are well maintained (although sometimes a bit muddy) and extend for several kilometers.

 Monteverde Bird Watching Tourr:

 During this tour, you’ll choose one reserve to explore and will spend the morning hiking its trails and searching for birds.
-The tour lasts 5 to 6 hours depending on the endurance of the group.
 You could have the luxury of a private guide—this allows you to ask as many questions as you would like and gear the tour towards your interests.

 It’s recommended to start the tour at 7:30 A.M., although it can begin anytime from 7:30 and 9:00 A.M.
 Whether you’re going with your family, in a group or by yourself, you’ll have a trained naturalist guide leading the way.

 The Monteverde Cloud Forest Reserve (Reserva Biologica del Bosque Nuboso de Monteverde) is where some of the best-kept cloud forest in all of Costa Rica can be found.
 It is a cloud forest, not a rain forest, due to its elevation of 4,724 ft (1,440 m) above sea level.
 Some of the best bird-watching can be done inside and outside the reserve.

 Read more:Monteverde Cloud Forest Reserve